The Ultimate At-Home Workout For Beginners

 That doesn’t mean it’s time to jump into your most hardcore CrossFit workouts, which are a good way to get injured or burn you out.
 This is why the majority of people fail to stick with it after the first three weeks, according to research by activity tracking company Strava.
 Moreover, as you get older, your body takes longer to adapt to increases in physical activity.
 You’ve got to ease your way into things or you risk pulling a muscle and winding up back on the very couch you’ve been trying to extricate yourself from.

 What you need is an at-home workout for beginners.
 And in this, we’ve got you covered.
-These 10 easy moves will help you ramp up your fitness game until you’re back at full throttle.
+These 10 easy moves will help you ramp up your fitness game until you’re at full throttle.

 At-Home Workout Moves for Beginners

 Start by running through these moves for a total of about 20 minutes.
 The idea here is to go through the motions and start to build up endurance, strength, and agility.
 It will take time.
 Let it.
-The goal here is to start on the path of a lifelong habit, not to cruise on the highway to weight loss and beach bodies (that comes later, if at all).
+The goal here is to start on the path of a lifelong habit, not to cruise on the highway to weight loss (that comes later, if at all).

 Beginner Workout Move #1: The Pinwheel